 With this being the main piece of assessment, the marking criteria will cover all of the unit's planned learning outcomes.
 The marking criteria will be in the form of a detailed marking rubric available on the Moodle site.
-The criteria laid out in the rubric will assess you on how well you are able to cover both mainstream and diverse perspectives in your essay, to reflexively describe how sociocultural and international contexts impact those perspectives, to evaluate the usefulness of particular social psychological ideas and to map out the way social power impacts social phenomena.
+The criteria laid out in the rubric will assess you on how well you are able to: identify how ableism has impacted culture and led to the rise of the disability movement; articulate how ableism impacted psychology in the past; critically reflect on how psychology needs to promote a more socially progress approach to disability; and recognise the real-world consequences of it not doing so..